martius-lab/depRL/docs/source/config_files.rst

 deprl uses json files to configure training runs.
 The `experiments <https://github.com/martius-lab/depRL/tree/main/experiments>`_ folder in the main github directory contains training settings for several experiments.
 For the MyoSuite and the MyoChallenge2023, you can find settings files `here <https://github.com/martius-lab/depRL/tree/main/experiments/myosuite_training_files>`_.

+Links for sconegym will be added once the main repo has been updated.

 .. list-table:: Configuration files for myosuite.
    :widths: 30 25 60